benjiebob/WLDO/README.md

 By downloading this code, you agree to the [Creative Commons Attribution 3.0 International license](https://creativecommons.org/licenses/by/3.0/).
 This license allows users to use, share and adapt the code, so long as credit is given to the authors (e.g. by citation).

 THIS SOFTWARE AND ANNOTATIONS ARE PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-### Notes

-<sup>1</sup> The eval script for animal_pose only runs on 94 of the 777 images in the dataset.
-This is because only these images
-are provided with ground truth segmentations.

-For segmentation decoding, install pycocotools
-`python -m pip install "git+https://github.com/philferriere/cocoapi.git#subdirectory=PythonAPI"`